Avelanda/MapYourGrid/docs/impact.md

  <a href="https://gilytics.com/l" target="_blank"> Pathfinder created by Gilytics</a></figcaption>
 </div>

 OpenStreetMap’s electrical grid data is widely used by grid operators, academic institutions, government agencies, local authorities, and private organizations.
-It plays a crucial role in energy modeling and planning, shaping policy development and guiding investment decisions.
+It plays a crucial role in energy modelling and planning, shaping policy development and guiding investment decisions.

 These models help assess technological options, evaluate policy impacts, and map out pathways to full electrification, especially in developing countries.
 They're also critical for driving decarbonization and sustainable development.
 However, their accuracy depends heavily on the **quality and completeness of the data** they rely on.

 ### OpenStreetMap for Smarter Energy Modelling

-One of the most prominent use cases of OSM grid data is in energy modeling tools.
+One of the most prominent use cases of OSM grid data is in energy modelling tools.
 These tools help simulate how energy systems behave under different scenarios, from policy shifts to climate targets.

 <div style="float: right; margin: 5px 0 20px 20px; width: 500px; max-width: 100%">
   <a href="https://pypsa-earth.readthedocs.io/en/latest/index.html" target="_blank">
   <img src="/images/impact/data-processing-PyPSA-EUR.png" class="img-border" style="width: 100%;"> </a>
   <figcaption class="image-caption">PyPSA combines transmission lines and substations (left) to form larger energy links and buses between different regions (right).
-Image Source: <a href="https://pypsa-earth.readthedocs.io/en/latest/index.html" target="_blank">Modelling the high-voltage grid using open data for
+Image Source: <a href="https://pypsa-earth.readthedocs.io/en/latest/index.html" target="_blank">Modeling the high-voltage grid using open data for
 Europe and beyond</a></figcaption>
 </div>

 [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html) is the first energy model to enable regional studies based on OpenStreetMap to be carried out across the globe.
 The data is clustered into larger regional electrical hubs to simplify the power system model and improve computational efficiency.
 However, the energy potential of entire regions is underestimated if lines and substations are missing.
 Therefore, improving the current state of the OpenStreetMap's electrical grid data significantly enhances the reliability and effectiveness of this planning tool for energy studies in [regions all around the world](https://pypsa-earth.readthedocs.io/en/latest/users_list.html#).
-Initial attempts to use OpenStreetMap data for energy modeling are being made by the German Aerospace Center with the [SciGrid](https://www.dlr.de/en/ve/research-and-transfer/projects/project-scigrid) project starting in 2014.
+Initial attempts to use OpenStreetMap data for energy modelling are being made by the German Aerospace Center with the [SciGrid](https://www.dlr.de/en/ve/research-and-transfer/projects/project-scigrid) project starting in 2014.
 Afterwards, projects like [OSMoGrid](https://github.com/ie3-institute/OSMoGrid), [GridTool](https://github.com/IEE-TUGraz/GridTool), [osmTGmod](https://github.com/wupperinst/osmTGmod) and [OpenGridMap](https://github.com/opengridmap) have continued this development, first focusing on the German electrical grid.

 ---